robaho/httpserver/README.md

 <sup>1</sup>_The robaho version has been submitted to the Tech Empower benchmarks project for 3-party confirmation._<br>
 <sup>2</sup>_`go-wrk` does not use http pipelining so, the large number of connections is the limiting factor._

 Performance tests against the latest Jetty version were run.
-The `robaho httpserver` outperformed the Jetty http2 by 2x, and the Jettty http1 by 5x.
+The `robaho httpserver` outperformed the Jetty http2 by 5x in both http1 and http2.

 The Javalin/Jetty project is available [here](https://github.com/robaho/javalin-http2-example)